Opens an external site in a new window

 SHARE:

-VSCode file nesting is a relatively new feature which helps make your VSCode explorer look a little tidier.
+VS Code file nesting is a relatively new feature which helps make your VS Code explorer look a little tidier.
 It does that by letting you collapse some related files into groups.
-For example, the default config will nests an NPM package-lock.json file under the package.json file in your JavaScript projects.
-The lock file is then hidden from view by default but you can easily expand it from under package.json with a single click.
+For example, the default config will nest an NPM package-lock.json file under the package.json file in your JavaScript projects.
+The lock file is then hidden from view by default, but you can easily expand it from under package.json with a single click.
 The defaults are pretty limited.

 What do you use most for code editing?